LswaN58/PyPiPlayground/packer-2023/src/README.md

 # PyPiPlayground
-Simple testing ground for working with Python packaging.
+Simple testing ground for working with Python packaging of sub-packages